lionel95200x/lionel95200x/README.md

 I’m working on multiple topic like AI Automation Project and SEO Optimization

-🔭 I’m currently working on to work with new clients in Remote Position
+🔭 I’m currently open to work with new clients in Remote Position

 📫 How to reach me: lionel95200@gmail.com